-Contrary it’s low in carbs.
-It contains only 6.6 gr.
-Considering that the sugar content is only 1.7 gr, broccoli won’t spike blood sugar.
-It’s ideal for people who want to lose weight or have diabetes problems.
+Contrary, it’s low in carbs.
+Its sugar content is only 1.7 gr.
+So, broccoli won’t spike blood sugar.
+It’s good for people who have diabetes.

-Moreover, broccoli is rich in chlorophyll.
-Chlorophyll has unique health benefits.
-Above all, it’s a powerful antioxidant.
+Moreover, broccoli is among the richest foods in chlorophyll.
+Chlorophyll has unique health benefits, and it’s a powerful antioxidant.

 Additionally, 100 gr of broccoli contain calcium (47 mg), iron (0.73 mg), magnesium (21 mg), phosphorus (66 mg), potassium (316 mg), zinc (0.41 mg), manganese (0.21 mg), selenium (2.5 mcg), and traces of many other minerals.